Medical Branch Block

 After your medial branch block, your pain may go away within a few hours or a few days, or not at all.
-The Pacific Sports and Spine team determines the next step based on the pain relief you feel within 6-12 hours after your medial branch block.
+The Pacific Sports & Spine team determines the next step based on the pain relief you feel within 6-12 hours after your minimally invasive procedure.

 Don’t let your chronic back pain keep you from living your life.
-Call Pacific Sports and Spine or book an appointment online today for help.
+Call Pacific Sports & Spine or book an appointment.